SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

 The protection of children is a matter of paramount importance to both the school and North Somerset Council.
 We recognise that the best way to protect against the abuse of children is through the adoption of nationally recommended safeguarding children practices, specifically safer recruitment practices and practices designed to maintain a safe culture.

-Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff you should immediately contact the designated person as above.
-If the allegation concerns these individuals, you should contact: Mrs Beverley Hartland-Smith, Headteacher or Ms Jo Morrish , Chair of Governors.
+Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff you should immediately contact a member of the safeguarding team.
+If the allegation concerns these individuals, you should contact: Mark Beamish, Chair of Governors at email@example.com

 This website is where you will find all the information needed to advise on what to do if you are worried about a child who you believe is at risk, being ill-treated or neglected.
 Please speak to the Single Point of Access (SPA) on 01275 888808.